Porzingis scores 38; Mavs beat Wolves 111-91 without Doncic

 TIP-INS

 Mavericks: Curry was 3 of 7 from 3-point territory.
-He started the day second in NBA history in 3-point percentage at 44.2%, behind only Steve Kerr. … Porzingis tied a season high with six 3-pointers made. … Dallas was also without Jalen Brunson (right shoulder sprain), Willie Cauley-Stein (personal reasons) and Dwight Powell (right Achilles tendon surgery).
+He started the day second in NBA history in 3-point percentage at 44.2%, behind only Steve Kerr. … Dallas was also without Jalen Brunson (right shoulder sprain), Willie Cauley-Stein (personal reasons) and Dwight Powell (right Achilles tendon surgery).
 Carlisle said Cauley-Stein will rejoin the team in Chicago.

 Timberwolves: Naz Reid grabbed a season-best 12 rebounds but narrowly missed his first double-double with nine points. … Minnesota waived Allen Crabbe, who had been away from the team for personal reasons, on Saturday.
 Crabbe was acquired in January trade that sent Treveon Graham and Jeff Teague to Atlanta.
 Crabbe played in nine games for Minnesota, averaging 3.2 points per game. … The Wolves had gone 24 straight games scoring at least 100 points.